ashishguptaiitb/koreaidocs-vale-rules/configure-vale-in-vscode.md

 1. In the **Vale > Vale CLI: Config** field, enter the path of the .ini settings file.
 In our example, the file path is `C:\Users\X\Documents\GitHub\koreaidocs-vale-rules\.vale.ini`.

-1. Relaunch VSCode to load the settings.
+1. Relaunch VSCode to load the new settings.

+## Use the extension in VSCode

 1. Open an MD file and select **View** > **Problems** to view the style issues.
 Report generation may take some time.
 Update the content to resolve these issues.